-While organizations operate under an illusion of certainty, tradeoffs are inevitable.
-Giving up certainty does not mean giving up predictability.
-This article examines four flow choices for software delivery and presents three choices for IT Delivery: Throughput, Flexibility and all out speed.
+Giving up certainty doesn't mean giving up predictability.
+This article examines 4 flow choices for software delivery and presents 3 choices for IT Delivery: Throughput, Flexibility & all out speed.

 The QA role in Scrum is much more than writing tests and reporting bugs.
 In this article, Priyanka Hasija shares her experiences and the valuable lessons learned while serving as a QA in Scrum.
 32